Not Connected

 Move knobs or faders to see CC values

-Active Notes
+Playing Notes

-No active notes
+No notes playing

 MIDI Log (0)

-Play notes or move controls...
+Play some notes or move a controller to see MIDI data...

 Test MIDI keyboards, drum pads, and controllers directly in your browser.
 No software installation required.